 Admire Graffiti at 5Pointz Aerosol Art Center

 This Long Island City warehouse, treated as a 200,000-square-foot canvas, is one of the world’s best places to see the full spectrum of spray-paint art.
 Ride a Queens-bound 7 train past the Hunters Point Ave stop for an elevated, panoramic view of the names of New York city’s graffiti forebears—like Iz the Wiz—scrawled on 5Pointz’s walls.
 New pieces appear regularly during the painting season, with concrete surfaces assigned by founder and curator Meres One.
 Go while you can; the property owner is securing permission to replace the warehouse with condos.

 Show-off your Smarts at a Trivia Night

 Remember what we said before about New Yorkers loving a good competition?
 The dozens of quiz events at venues around the city draw legions of smarties looking to demonstrate their prowess on myriad topics.
 Several bars like Dempsey’s Pub dedicate a specific evening each week and offer tabs or free rounds as prizes.
 There are also a few companies, such as TrivWorks and Time Out copy chief (a.k.a. almighty knower of all things) Noah Tarnow’s Big Quiz Thing, that host events on a regular basis.

-Whether a first time or returning visitor to the Big Apple, let Panda Travel ® help you get there.
+Whether it’s the first time or multiple times to visit the Big Apple, let Panda Travel ® help you get there.
 Contact us at (808) 734-1961 to start booking your travel plans today.